noahehall/theBookOfNoah/0current/blockchain/blockchain.md

 ## blockchains

+- can be thought of as a type of decentralized database
 - public blockchain:
   - permission: open and permissionless design that allows anyone to participate
   - scalability: more difficult